 Culturing Candida: On Sabouraudus dextrose agar, 100 μl of the concentrated oral sample dissolved in phosphate buffer was added, and the mixture was incubated for 48 h at 370°C. At -20°C, samples dissolved in phosphate buffer were preserved long-term.
 If Candida colonies appeared on Sabouraud dextrose agar, 100 μl of oral sample swab fluid was used to inoculate the chromogenic Candida agar, which was subsequently incubated for 48 h to examine the colonies.
 Using the manufacturer's color reference guide, colony colors were used to identify Candida species.
 A fermentation test involving sucrose, maltose, glucose, lactose, and galactose was performed when color identification was ambiguous.
 The ability of Candida species to generate chlamydospores on glutinous rice agar was another method used for their identification33.

 Statistical Analysis: Epi-Info Statistics version 7 was used to screen the information.
 The results were expressed as percentages to describe Candida isolates by species.
 Data on associated risk factors were statistically analyzed by determining the odds ratio and 95% CI, and significance testing of association was performed using the chi-square test.
-A value of <0.05 was considered significant.
+A p value of <0.05 was considered significant.

 Ethical Consideration: On January 1, 2022, the Medical Ethics and Research Committee of Sana'a University's Faculty of Dentistry granted ethical permission for Contract No. 317 project.
 The ethical principles set forth by the review committee were consistently followed.
 The chosen participants provided their informed, signed consent.